 For the purpose of electing the members of the Board of Directors and providing equal representation for all parts of the state, the state shall be divided into seven (7) Divisions.
-Each of these Divisions shall be formed by combining three of the twenty-one (21) Districts of the state established for the purpose of electing the members of the Legislative Commission, these Districts being defined in Section 1.330 of this Constitution.
-In addition three (3) members shall be elected from the membership at-large.
-One at-large member must be a racial minority, one must be a member of the underrepresented gender and one must be a member of a private/non-public school.
-All must be principals of member schools.
-At-large members elected to the Board of Directors may not be from the same Board Division.
+Each of these Divisions shall be formed by combining three of the twenty-one

+(21) Districts of the state established for the purpose of electing the members of the Legislative Commission, these Districts being defined in Section 1.330 of this Constitution.
+In addition, four (4) members shall be elected from the membership at-large.
+One at-large member must be a racial minority, one must be a member of the underrepresented gender, one must be a member of a private/non-public school, one must be from an underrepresented school/Equity Position at the time of the election (50% or more student population being Black or Latinx or low-income per Illinois State Report Card data).
+All must be principals or administrators designated as official representatives of member schools.
+No more than two (2) at-large members elected to the Board of Directors may be from the same Board division.